Princess Elisabeth Albertine of Saxe-Hildburghausen: Biography

 Elisabeth Albertine was a daughter of Ernest Frederick I, Duke of Saxe-Hildburghausen (1681–1724), and his wife, Countess Sophia Albertine of Erbach-Erbach (1683–1742).

 On 5 February 1735, Elisabeth married Duke Charles Louis Frederick of Mecklenburg-Mirow (23 February 1707 – 5 June 1752) at Eisfeld, the youngest son of Adolphus Frederick II, Duke of Mecklenburg-Strelitz, and half-brother to Adolphus Frederick III.
 They became the parents of ten children.

 Regency

 The death of her childless brother-in-law on 11 December 1752, six months after she was widowed, left Albertine as regent of both men's duchies on behalf of her eldest son, Adolphus Frederick IV, until he attained his majority at the age of 14 on 17 January 1753.
 During that brief period she ruled the Strelitz duchies under the protection of George II of Great Britain, warding off encroachments from Duke Christian Ludwig II, ruler of the Schwerin branch of the House of Mecklenburg.

 She died in 1761, shortly before the marriage of her daughter Sophia Charlotte to King George III of Great Britain, and was buried at the ducal crypt in Mirow.

 Issue

-Elisabeth had ten children, including the future Queen Charlotte, consort to King George III of the United Kingdom.
+Elisabeth had ten children, including the future Queen Charlotte, consort to King George III of the United Kingdom, six of whom survived to adulthood.
+Through her daughter Charlotte, Elisabeth Albertine is the ancestor of every British monarch beginning with George IV, who ascended the throne of the United Kingdom in 1820.